gavinsharkey/my_cli_project/README.md

 After you fork it, run ```bundle install```, then ```ruby bin/corona_virus_cli```.

-Also, this CLI requires RubyGem 3.0.0 or higher. if you run into a bundler error on startup,
+Also, this CLI requires RubyGem 3.0.0 or higher.
+If you run into a bundler error on startup,
 type ```gem update --system``` in your console.

 ## Contributing